 While most file system security has focused on access control and protecting data in transit, there have been a few file systems that have protected data on disk as well.
-There has been some work on protecting data on disk by making it impossible to delete [22]; however, our focus is on protecting data on disk from discovery by an intruder.
+There has been some work on protecting data on disk by making it impossible to delete [25]; however, our focus is on protecting data on disk from discovery by an intruder.

 Many users have implemented their own "secure file system" by simply encrypting their files using standard encryption software.
-This provides security and, if the user also signs the file, a mechanism for ensuring that the server did not corrupt the data.
+This provides confidentiality and, if the user also signs the file, a mechanism for ensuring that the server did not corrupt the data.
 However, this is an ad hoc mechanism, and does not deal with many issues such as sharing files between users.

-The Cryptographic File System (CFS) developed at AT&T Bell Laboratories [3,4] encrypted all data and potentially sensitive metadata stored on disk.
+The Cryptographic File System (CFS) developed at AT&T Bell Laboratories [3, 5] encrypted all data and potentially sensitive metadata stored on disk.
 When a user desired access to an encrypted directory, he issued a command to attach the encrypted directory to a subdirectory of /crypt.
 If the correct password was entered, the data was subsequently available in decrypted form.
 Because the structures to support this were stored in a "normal" directory structure, they could be used with NFS and other file systems.
 However, CFS also required that the server be trusted to "actually store (and eventually return) the bits that were originally sent to it."
 In the Internet era, there is no guarantee that a server will do this, so there must be a mechanism to ensure that the server has not maliciously altered the data.
 In addition, CFS does not discuss mechanisms for distributing keys among users for sharing files.
+A more recent cryptographic file system, Cryptfs [27] works in a similar way and has similar sharing and authentication issues.